-We would like to quickly introduce the topic of interoperability in DiGA development with a small example:
+We would like to briefly introduce the topic of interoperability in DiGA development with a small example:

 “Μια DiGA πρέπει να πληροί ορισμένες απαιτήσεις διαλειτουργικότητας.”